Contact Me

 The complexity of a contract can vary depending on the project.
 Be sure to read and understand the construction contract and the bid document.

-• Take your time, ask questions, get everything in writing.
+• Take your time.
+Ask questions.
+Get everything in writing.

 • Review your planning list.
 Make sure the contract fulfills your needs This is the time to make any final changes.